25 Sep Birds Strike! | Oct 2019

 This is bad news for birds.
 And it’s bad news for people.

-Because the vitality of birds indicates ecological health.
-And in turn, ecological health foretells our future.
+That’s because the vitality of birds indicates ecological health.
+And in turn, our ecological health foretells our future.

 We cannot continue creating the type of history that has filled our past.